-- Threatened someone either (1) verbally, (2) in writing, or (3) by means of electronic communication device, and
+- threatened someone either verbally, in writing, or by means of electronic communication device, and

-- It would have to be a threat that could actually be carried out, regardless if the person making the threat intended to carry it out.
+- it would have to be a threat that could actually be carried out as well, regardless if the person making the threat intended to carry it out.

 If charged as a felony, it is seen as a “strike” under the California three strikes laws.
 In short, the three strikes laws means that if you are convicted of three of these offenses you will have to spend life in prison as a mandatory sentence.
 If you are being charged with making felony criminal threats, speak with an attorney in our office immediately to discuss your best legal options.